Tresjs/tres/docs/guide/your-first-scene.md

 The `TresCanvas` component is going to do some setup work behind the scene:

 - It creates a [**WebGLRenderer**](https://threejs.org/docs/index.html?q=webglrend#api/en/renderers/WebGLRenderer) that automatically updates every frame.
-- It sets the rende rloop to be called on every frame based on the browser refresh rate.
+- It sets the render loop to be called on every frame based on the browser refresh rate.

 ## Creating a scene